htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     A ClassAd expression, which when evaluated in the context of the job ClassAd, evaluates to a string that contains a comma separated list of directories.
-For each directory in the list, HTCondor creates a directory in the job’s temporary scratch directory with that name, and makes it available at the given name using bind mounts.
+For each directory in the list, HTCondor creates a directory in the job's temporary scratch directory with that name, and makes it available at the given name using bind mounts.
 This is available on Linux systems which provide bind mounts and per-process tree mount tables, such as Red Hat Enterprise Linux 5.
 A bind mount is like a symbolic link, but is not globally visible to all processes.
-It is only visible to the job and the job’s child processes.
+It is only visible to the job and the job's child processes.
 As an example:

     ::